 3. His mother possibly traded him for a pitcher of beer

 The story goes that Kathleen Manson took Manson when he was a baby to a bar and struck up a conversation with a waitress.
-The waitress joked that Manson was cute and joked that she would buy him from Kathleen.
-She replied, “A pitcher of beer, and he’s yours.”
-Manson was left with the waitress until his uncle could track him down a few days later and bring him back to his mom.
+The waitress joked that Manson was cute and that she would buy him.
+Kathleen replied, “A pitcher of beer, and he’s yours.”
+Manson was left with the waitress until his uncle tracked him down a few days later and brought him home.

 4. Manson’s Monther Committed a Robbery…with Ketchup

 After Kathleen’s marriage ended, she teamed up with her brother Luther to rob people.
 Kathleen would lure men to Luther, who would assault and rob them.
 In one case, they robbed a man with a ketchup bottle posed as a revolver.